ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping/iso-26262/applicable-clauses.rst

    * - 9-6 Coexistence of Elements
      - No
      - Only a single element of ASIL B, therefore no coexistence
-   * - 9-7 Analy of Dependent Failures
+   * - 9-7 Analysis of Dependent Failures
      - No
      - No dependencies*, single ASIL component, therefore tailored
    * - 9-8 Safety Analyses